telerik/ajax-docs/controls/clientexportmanager/how-to/change-the-exported-content-before-export.md

 ````

-CSS rules to remove the scrollbars and display all columns with **.k-pdf-export** added to the selectors:
+CSS rules to remove the scrollbars and display all columns with **k-pdf-export** added to the selectors:

 ````CSS